watrall/azure-customvision-projectilepoints-tutorial/README.md

 Why does this matter?
 Archaeologists, museum professionals, and students often face the challenge of sorting, labeling, and teaching typologies with large numbers of objects.
 A classifier doesn’t replace expertise, but it can act as a **research assistant**: helping you organize collections, test hypotheses, or give students hands-on experience with real datasets.
 Because everything is hosted on **Azure**, the system is accessible from anywhere, requires no local installs, and can even be integrated into teaching tools like Power Apps.

-The larger goal here is trust.
-Many scholars are wary of AI because it feels opaque or overly technical.
-This tutorial shows that with **Azure Custom Vision**, you can build and evaluate models in a **transparent, step-by-step process**.
-You’ll see how the system learns, how it reports its strengths and weaknesses, and how you can refine it.
-By demystifying the process, the tutorial aims to help archaeologists and museum scholars use AI critically, responsibly, and confidently in their own work.
 ---

 ## What You’ll Learn